Big Controversy! As Lagos City Marathon Organizer Denies Mary Akor Prize

 However, Kenyan-born French athlete Abraham Kiprotich, emerged winner of the 42 kilometer race after returning at time of 2 hours, 15 minutes and 04 seconds.

-After the race, Kiprotich pocked the sum of $50,000 prize for winning this year’s edition, thereby biting the 2 hours 16 minutes record set by Kenyan athlete Abraham Kiptum.
+After the race in Lagos, Nigeria, Kiprotich pocked the sum of $50,000 prize for winning this year’s edition, thereby biting the 2 hours 16 minutes record set by Kenyan athlete Abraham Kiptum.
 In the women category, Ethiopian Herpha Guta won after completing the race in two hours and 38 minutes.

 At the 2012 Summer Olympics, Kiprotich competed in the Men’s marathon but did not finish.
 He won the 10 km de Clermont Ferrand in a personal best time of 28:41 minutes.
 Ilya Pam wins the indigenous race in the men category with 2hours 27 minutes after finishing as the first Nigerian to pocket the N3 million prize money.

 Athlete who finished second in the 42 kilometer race went home with $40,000, third position pocketed $30,000, while athletes who finished in fourth and fifth positions respectively were awarded the sum of $20,000 and $10,000 respectively.